 (d) Payments on Early Termination.
 For the purpose of Section 6(e) of this Agreement: -

-The Method will apply; provided that in the case of Loss incurred by Party B, such amount shall be (without duplication) the entire amount of unpaid principal and interest and all other amounts due or to become due under the Facility Agreement (as defined in the Confirmations) (which Loss is in addition to amounts to which Party B may become entitled under Section 11 of this Agreement, but in each case    without duplication of amounts payable under the Confirmations).
+The First Second Method andLoss and Loss will apply; provided that in the case of Loss incurred by Party B, such amount shall be (without duplication) the entire amount of unpaid principal and interest and all other amounts due or to become due under the Facility Agreement (as defined in the Confirmations) (which Loss is in addition to amounts to which Party B may become entitled under Section 11 of this Agreement, but in each case    without duplication of amounts payable under the Confirmations).

 (e) “Termination Currency” means USD.